 Regardless of whether or not you made sure that your venue is accessible, you must be prepared for special cases.
 Some venues may have accessible facilities, but these were designed around common disabilities.
 Your guests may have more specific needs.
 The most common of these special needs come when the wheelchairs and walkers that your handicapped guests are larger than regular ones.
 Even if you’ve made sure that the ramp is 32 inches wide, it may still be too narrow to such a guest.
 Other complications include narrow hallways, cramped pews, and maneuverability issues.

 But don’t fret just yet.
 It doesn’t hurt to ask the venue managers what can be done about these.
+If the venue is a common venue for any family gathering, then the managers would know exactly how to handle guests with specific needs.
+For sure, they’ve seen it all.
 Let them know of your guests’ specific needs and they in turn can let you know what they can offer you.

 If the venue cannot offer any means to address your guests’ accessibility problems, then you can choose either a customized ramp, portable ramps, or a different venue.
 Customized ramps are good as a carpenter can build exactly what you need; this will depend on the measurements of your guests’ need and the steps/ledges they will need to pass through.
 Portable ramps, on the other hand, offers mobility and flexibility you may need in case of an emergency.

 At an accessible wedding venue, there should be spaces next to some pews for those in wheelchairs.
 These should be spacious and easy to get to.
 Be sure to tell ushers to inform guests on wheelchairs or crutches of these spaces and bring them there if choose to sit there.
 At the same time, these guests should be given a choice to sit wherever they want.